Darren Law

-Darren Law (born April 4, 1968) is an American racing driver.
+Darren Peter Law (born April 4, 1968) is an American racing driver.

-Law started racing at the age of 10 in go-karts in 1978.
-At age 14 Law was the International Kart Federation national champion, and shortly thereafter began racing cars in various amateur classes on the west coast of the United States.
-In 1991 he spent a season in England and was a factory driver for Elden Racing Cars' factory team in Formula Renault competition.
-In 1996 and 1997 he competed in the North American Touring Car Championship for the privateer Hartong Motorsports BMW outfit and won the Detroit Grand Prix, finished 8th in points in the series' two years of operation.
-In 1998 he made his Sports car racing debut in a Porsche GT2 for G&W Motorsports.
-In 1999 he made a NASCAR Craftsman Truck Series start at Heartland Park Topeka, and competed in 3 events that year.
+Law started racing at the age of ten in go-karts in 1978.
+At the age of 14, Law was the International Kart Federation national champion, and shortly thereafter began racing cars in various amateur classes on the west coast of the United States.
+In 1991, he spent a season in England and was a factory driver for Elden Racing Cars' factory team in Formula Renault competition.
+In 1996 and 1997, he competed in the North American Touring Car Championship for the privateer Hartong Motorsports BMW outfit and won the Detroit Grand Prix, finished eighth in points in the series' two years of operation.
+In 1998, he made his Sports car racing debut in a Porsche GT2 for G&W Motorsports.
+In 1999, he made a NASCAR Craftsman Truck Series start at Heartland Park Topeka, and competed in three events that year.

-He joined the Grand American Road Racing Association's Rolex Sports Car Series in 2000 and finished 2nd in GTU class points.
+Law joined the Grand American Road Racing Association's Rolex Sports Car Series in 2000 and finished second in GTU class points.
 The following year he was the GT class champion.
-In 2002 he moved from production cars to prototypes and raced in the Rolex Series' SRPII class and was second in points.
-In 2003 he finished 4th in the new Daytona Prototype class, the series top category.
+In 2002, he moved from production cars to prototypes and raced in the Rolex Series' SRPII class and was second in points.
+In 2003, he finished fourth in the new Daytona Prototype class, the series top category.

-In 2004 he competed in both the Daytona Prototypes where he finished 14th and the American Le Mans Series GT2 class where he finished runner up in the GT2 class driver's championship.
+In 2004, Law competed in both the Daytona Prototypes where he finished 14th and the American Le Mans Series GT2 class where he finished runner up in the GT2 class driver's championship.
 2005 saw Law continue to split his time between DP, where he finished 12th for the Brumos Porsche team, and ALMS GT2 where he finished 13th in points for Flying Lizard Motorsports and Alex Job Racing.
-He continued with the same teams and series in 2006 and finished 14th in Grand Am DP and 10th in ALMS GT2.
-Driving for the same teams again in 2007, he improved to 6th in points in both series.
-In 2008, still with the same teams, he improved to 4th in the Daytona Prototype championship but dropped back to 7th in ALMS GT2.
+He continued with the same teams and series in 2006 and finished 14th in Grand Am DP and tenth in ALMS GT2.
+Driving for the same teams again in 2007, he improved to sixth in points in both series.
+In 2008, still with the same teams, he improved to fourth in the Daytona Prototype championship but dropped back to seventh in ALMS GT2.